FranJx/XpriT-Robots-OS/Robots/XT_Kaisei/README.md

 - Other environments as needed

 **Common Examples**:
 - Enemy detection with JS40F
-- Line following
 - Attack and retreat strategies

 > Example files will be available soon in the `/code/` folder.